zenobio93/seat-docs/docs/configuration/email_setup/gmail.md

 ![SeAT](https://i.imgur.com/aPPOxSK.png)

-# Email Setup - Using Gmail
+# Email Setup - Using GMail

 ## Introduction
 SeAT requires email to be setup to allow for things like notifications to be sent.
-This guide will attempt to describe how to go about setting up your email using [gmail](https://www.gmail.com/) as an SMTP.
+This guide will attempt to describe how to go about setting up your email using [GMail] as an SMTP.

 ## The config
 As with anything Laravel, the config for your email setup will live in your installs `.env` file.
-To use gmail as an SMTP service, set the `MAIL_DRIVER` option in your `.env` configuration file to `smtp`.
+To use GMail as an SMTP service, set the `MAIL_DRIVER` option in your `.env` configuration file to `smtp`.
 Next, specify the SMTP details:

 ```php
 // File: .env